Shade Tree vs. Your Lawn: Which Will Win?

 Can you prune trees to let the light shine through?

 Thinning out the canopy to allow more light to hit your lawn could eventually mean big problems for your shade tree.
 This technique is incredibly difficult and should only be performed or overseen by an experienced certified arborist.
 Many people in our area try this option with very damaging results.
 Improper pruning or too much thinning of large trees typically weakens them.
 Once a storm rolls in with high winds and heavy rain, your weakened tree may not be able to stand up to the elements.
 Your tree, or even your property, could suffer significant damage, or you could lose the entire tree.

 Will more water and fertilizer help your lawn?

 No amount of extra water or fertilizer can replace sunlight.
 Grass needs the sunlight to make the energy it needs to thrive.
 Trying to make up for a lack of sunlight with more water or fertilizer won’t solve your shade problem.
 But it will waste water and cause a host of fungal diseases in your lawn.

 What are my options?

 Unfortunately, trying to grow a lush lawn in heavy shade isn’t a realistic goal.
-As trees grow and cast more shade, you’ll need to transition to shade appropriate ground covers such as liriope, mondo grass, Persian ivy, lamium, Asian jasmine, ajuga and moneywort.
-While large trees tolerate established groundcovers or shrubs under their canopy, it’s best not to do regular digging or planting in the tree’s root zone.
-Try and avoid having groundcovers grow against the base of your tree trunk to avoid damage or decay.
+As trees grow and cast more shade, you’ll need to transition to shade-appropriate ground covers such as liriope, mondo grass, Persian ivy, lamium, Asian jasmine, ajuga and moneywort.
+While large trees tolerate established ground covers or shrubs under their canopy, it’s best not to do regular digging or planting in the tree’s root zone.
+Try to avoid having ground covers grow against the base of your tree trunk to avoid damage or decay.
 You also want to make sure you’re not over-watering plantings under your trees.
 Be careful of ivy growing up your trees.
 Ivy growing up the trunk could lead to trunk damage that will invite pests and disease to attack your tree.